Bye Bye Bananas – In 10 Years, They’ll Be Extinct. Unless… See The Story Now On YouTube Or TV

 Rands is optimistic.
 “In the very earliest trials, they’ve done very well.
 And here in the nursery, during our trials, they’re living in an environment where they’re literally swimming in Fusarium, at levels far higher than they’d ever encounter in nature.
 Time will tell.
 But there’s just not much time.”

 Where The Food Comes From travels the country visiting farms and going up and down the supply chain to show all the invisible hands that keep the world fed.
-Currently in Season 5, full episodes available on the show’s YouTube channel now, and that number will grow to 65 by the end of the year.
+Currently in Season 5, full episodes are available on the show’s YouTube channel now, and that number will grow to 65 by the end of the year!